SCHOOLS BY STATE

 When you become a forensic psychologist, you will find that you have many responsibilities, and that your work can take you some highs and lows emotionally and mentally.
 You have to prepare for these eventualities.
 If you are working on a case to help catch a killer or you have to provide a psychological evaluation of a criminal that has done some horrible things, it can take a toll on you.
 Some people find that they do not like this aspect of the job, and that no amount of money would be enough.…[t]he more education and training you receive, the higher the salary will generally be”

 Of course, for someone who is truly interested in psychology and the criminal mind, the pay is just icing on the cake of being able to sift through the mind of a criminal.
 The more you are able to learn about these criminals, the more you will be able to help with other investigations.
-You entered the field of psychology to help people, and that’s what you are doing no matter what your forensic psychologist salary might be.
+Forensic psychology careers are there to help people and that is likely why you entered the field.
+That’s what you are doing no matter what your forensic psychologist salary might be.

 Beyond Forensic Psychology Pay